Abudhagir/EVA8/S2/README.md

     return image, label, one_hotrandomNo[randomNo], sum

-must mention how you have combined the two inputs (basically which layer you are combining)
+How you have combined the two inputs (basically which layer you are combining)
     #concatenate second input to the output from above convolution
     x1 = torch.cat((x, randomNumber), dim=1)

-must mention how you are evaluating your results
+How you are evaluating your results

-must mention "what" results you finally got and how did you evaluate your results
         # compute the loss occured
         mnist_loss = F.nll_loss(output, target)
         addition_loss = F.nll_loss(sum_output, sum)